kevinschaffter/stork/packages/zod-local-storage/README.md

   }),
 };

-// Create type-safe storage
+// Create a single instance of type-safe storage export const localStorage = createLocalStorage(schemas);

-const localStorage = createLocalStorage(schemas);
+import { localStorage } from "~/local-storage";

 // Use with full type safety
 localStorage.setItem("user", {